ADC12 Aluminum Gravity Die-Casting for Explosion-Proof Lamps

 1. Dimensional Accuracy

-• Gravity die-casting offers high dimensional accuracy, essential for producing complex shapes and intricate designs required in explosion-proof lamp accessories.
+• Gravity die-casting offers high dimensional accuracy, which is essential for producing complex shapes and intricate designs required in explosion-proof lamp accessories.
 Tolerances can be maintained within ±0.1 mm, ensuring a perfect fit and reliable performance.

 2. Surface Finish Quality